 - Please write your report in a single-column and single-space format with a 10pt font size.
-Page limit is 2.
-Please include your name and NetID on your report. - There should be a section comparing different k values with a table that summarizes the key stats including the error rate (accuracy), area in terms of resource utilization (number of BRAMs, DSP48s, LUTs, and FFs), and and performance in latency in number of clock cycles.2 - There should be a section describing how you would add the HLS pragmas/directives to minimize the latency of the synthesized design.
-Please contrast the performance and area of your most optimized design (i.e., with smallest latency) with the baseline design.
-For this comparison, you only need to set k to 3. - The report should only show screenshots from the tool when they demonstrate some significant idea.
+Page limit is ONE, including necessary figures and tables. - The report should start with an overview of the document.
+This should inform the reader what the report is about, and highlight the major results.
+In other words, this is similar to an abstract in a technical document. - There should be a section comparing different k values with a table that summarizes the key stats including the error rate (accuracy), area in terms of resource utilization (number of BRAMs, DSP48s, LUTs, and FFs), and and performance in latency in number of clock cycles.
+You can find the information from the synthesis report under knn.prj/solution1/syn/report. - There should be a section describing how you would add the HLS pragmas/directives to minimize the latency of the synthesized design.
+Please contrast the performance and area of your most optimized design (i.e., the one with the smallest latency) with the baseline design.
+For this comparison, please set k to 3. - The report should only show screenshots from the tool when they demonstrate some significant idea.
 If you do use screenshots, make sure they are readable (e.g., not blurry).
 In general, you are expected to create your own figures.
 While more time consuming, it allows you to show the exact results, figures, and ideas you wish to present.